-- 1. To undertake activities that support the Department, Faculty or the School; - 2.
+- 1. To undertake activities that support the Department, Faculty, MRC Unit or the School; - 2.
 To reflect LSHTM's EDI goals in your work and behaviour; - 3.
-To participate in the School's PDR process; - 4.
-To engage in the School's Planetary Health Network.
+To participate in the School's PDR process;

 EXTERNAL CONTRIBUTION

 1. To demonstrate good external citizenship by supporting the external academic and practice communities;